dennlinger/summaries/README.md

 - Samples where the summary is longer than the reference (based on the specified `length_metric`) will be removed.
 - If the `extractiveness` parameter is specified, will remove samples that do not satisfy the `extractiveness` criterion.
 Primarily accepts a `Tuple[float, float]`, which specifies a range in the interval $[0.0, 1.0]$, giving upper and lower bounds for the $n$-gram overlap between reference and summary texts.
 If a sample does not fall within the range, it will be discarded.
 Alternatively, also takes `fully` as an accepted parameter, which will filter out only those samples where the summary is *fully extractive* (see above description in the `Analyzer` section).
 - Additionally, `Cleaner` will filter out duplicate samples, if the deduplication method is set to something other than `none`.
 For deduplication method `first`, the first encountered instance of a duplicate will be retained, and any further occurrences be removed.
 When talking about duplicates, we refer to samples where *either one* of the summary or reference matches a previously encountered text.
 This avoids ambiguity in the training process.
 Currently, `first` primarily retains instances in the training set, but would remove more in other splits (validation or test splits).
 Alternatively `test_first` works on the same general principle of keeping the first encountered instance, but reverses the order in which splits are iterated. `first` uses `(train, validation, test)`, `test_first` works on `(test, validation, train)` instead.

+Duplications are expressed as four different types:
+1. `exact_duplicate`, where the exact combination of `(reference, summary)` has been encountered before.
+2. `both_duplicate`, where both the reference and summary have been encountered before, but in separate instances.
+3. `reference_duplicate`, where only the reference has been encountered before.
+4. `summary_duplicate`, where only the summary has been encountered before.

 Code example of filtering a Huggingface dataset:
 ```